gsytnik/Cal_Poly_Senior_Project/README.md

    > ### py
    > - `final_project.py`: the working final project implementation of a chess AI.
    > - `original_pst.py` and `pst.py`: files that contain the genetic algorithm implementation for finding optimal piece square talbes.
 These were built upon the [Andoma](https://github.com/healeycodes/andoma) chess engine.
-   > - `analysis.py`: a program that tests n number of times whether or not a position or m pieces reduces to a solved endgame.
+   > - `analysis.py`: a program that tests n number of times whether or not a position of m pieces reduces to a solved endgame.
 The csv files are the results.

    > ### csv
    > These files are all the results of the `analysis.py` program above for the respective number of pieces.